(Prerequisite: Acceptance into the Hokies on the Hill program)

 Moreover, a key focus of the seminar is to provide a forum for students to explore and develop their own thoughts and views on important issues being debated in Congress.
 Rather than simply look at party leadership and follow, through class discussions, essays and guest lecturers, students will be encouraged to listen to all sides of an issue, spot the politics involved, and form their own decision.

 Guest lectures from Capitol Hill leaders are an important component of the seminars.
-Some past speakers have included: Senator Mark Warner, former Senator John Warner, Congressman Rob Wittman, Congressman Tom Davis, former Ambassador to NATO David Abshire, former White House official Bud Krogh, Politico editor Marty Kady and former Capitol Hill Chief of Staff and Communications Director Carter Cornick.
+Past speakers have included: Senator Mark Warner, former Senator John Warner, Congressman Rob Wittman, Congressman Tom Davis, Congressman Jim Moran, White House and Capitol Hill staff, Politico editor Marty Kady and others.

 In recognition of the seriousness of the material presented in this seminar, we assume that all participants are professionally mature and willing to engage in independent as well as collaborative efforts in the name of growth and understanding.
 Students must, therefore, be willing to take seriously their responsibilities toward each other and toward the learning environment.
 Respect for the views of others, and for our guest speakers is essential.

 Daily, students are expected to read newspapers, periodicals and journals focused on the legislative process, politics, and current events of Capitol Hill and the White House.
-Sources such as the Washington Post, Politico, Roll Call, the Hill, the National Journal or the CQ Today are essential reading.
+Sources such as the Washington Post, Politico, Roll Call, the Hill, are essential reading.
 All, or most, are either available online for free or are delivered daily to the offices you are interning in, and a few of these should be read on a daily basis.
-Students are also expected to closely follow the news: CNN, Fox, MSNBC and the major networks should be watched on a daily basis, particularly following major events like the State of the Union or a Committee hearing that you witnesses as part of your internship.
+Students are also expected to closely follow the news: CNN, Fox, MSNBC and the major networks should be watched on a daily basis, particularly following major events like the State of the Union or a Committee hearing that you witness as part of your internship.

-Students will also be asked to give an end of year presentation before the class and invited Capitol Hill staff and guests.
+Students will also be asked to give an end of year presentation before the class.

 Class attendance and class participation is a critical component of this experience.
 We only meet once a week so failure to attend a class is a huge loss.